 - Hair grows in cycles, moving through four phases: anagen (growth), catagen (transition), telogen (resting), and kenogen (potential lag phase).

-- Androgenetic alopecia, or pattern balding, the most common type of hair loss marked by gradual thinning in male and female patterns, is primarily genetic, and affects both men and women.
+- Pattern balding, the most common type of hair loss, is marked by gradual thinning in male and female patterns and is primarily genetic.

-- Senescence alopecia, or age-related thinning, typically occurring around age 50-60, causes generalized gradual thinning instead of pattern balding and is associated with systemic aging and senescence
+- Age-related thinning typically occurs around age 50-60, causes generalized gradual thinning instead of pattern balding, and is associated with systemic aging and senescence.

 References